null

 The entryways in a room, such as the doors and windows, are the most important areas to address when soundproofing, as they are the weakest points where sound is most likely to escape.
 Since a furnace closet doesn’t have any windows, the door is the main weak point to focus on.

-The method for soundproofing a door will differ depending on if you have a hollow core door or a solid core door.
+The methods for soundproofing a door will differ depending on if you have a hollow core door or a solid core door.
 So, the first thing you will want to do is determine what kind of door you have.

 Hollow Core Door